GMOD/Apollo/doc/Apollo2Build.md

 6 - setup jbrowse data here with user read permissions:  /opt/apollo/jbrowse/data

-Note: We will hopefully be wrapping this via the "apollo" binary at some point, but one thing at a time.
+``Note: We will be wrapping these commands in the "apollo" binary at some point.``

-Architecture notes:
+## Architecture notes:
 - Grails code is in normal grails directories under "grails-app"
 - GWT-only code is under src/gwt except
     - Code shared between the client and the server is under src/gwt/org/bbop/apollo/gwt/shared